 Transfer Students FAQ

 Yes!
-Stockton guarantees that if you hold an Associate in Arts (AA) or Associate in Science (AS) from a New Jersey community college in a program Stockton offers, we will accept the degree intact.
+Stockton guarantees that if you hold an Associate in Arts (AA) or Associate in Science (AS) from a New Jersey community college, or a regionally accredited community college from another state, in a program Stockton offers, we will accept the degree intact.
 That means that up to 64 credits will transfer.
 Associate in Applied Science (AAS) degrees will be evaluated on a course-by-course basis.
 Your county college transfer counselor has lists of county college courses and their Stockton equivalents.

 The most prevalent reason for loss of credits when you transfer is a change of major.
 Each major has different course requirements; satisfying them can take longer than anticipated.
 Occasionally, other schools have degree requirements that are very different from our own.
 In these cases, speak with the director of the Center for Academic Advising or the coordinator for your major regarding how those credits can be used.